khalid586/ATM-bank-using-oop-python/README.md

 ### Withdraw Money
-Just like deposit withdraw method can be performed after entering the righ pin.
-In this case user has to enter a valid amount also.
-If the entered amount is withdrawable then he can withdraw money otherwise he will be asked to repeat the operation.
+Just like deposit method, withdraw method will also be performed after entering the righ pin.
+In this case user has to enter a valid amount as well.
+If the entered amount is withdrawable then he can withdraw money otherwise he will be again asked to enter a withdrawable amount.

 ```
 def withdraw(self):